- Sashité for Developers

 }

-King in Enhanced State (+ modifier) has the movement capability to castle kingside if path Squares are empty and rook is in position.
+King in Enhanced State (+ modifier, encoding castling eligibility in this convention) has the movement capability to castle kingside if path Squares are empty and the Rook is in position.

 En Passant